How do I learn more about St. Rita High School?

 The enrollment for the 2019-2020 school year is 570 students.
 The young men hail from 187 different grammar schools in the Chicago land area.

 How many graduates from St. Rita High School go on to college?

-Additionally, in the last three classes, graduates have gone on to institutions such as Northwestern University, Cornell University, Dartmouth College, University of Pennsylvania, Columbia University, DePaul University, University of Notre Dame, Texas A&M University, University of Hawaii, Boston College, Pepperdine University, Duke University, University of Chicago, Yale University and many other prestigious schools.
+Additionally, in the last six classes, graduates have gone on to institutions such as Northwestern University, Cornell University, Dartmouth College, University of Pennsylvania, Columbia University, DePaul University, University of Notre Dame, Texas A&M University, University of Hawaii, Boston College, Pepperdine University, Duke University, University of Chicago, Yale University and many other prestigious schools.